"TELL ME THE STORY"- 10 Steps Of Mental Preparation

-The following 10 steps are to be done in your head.
+- The following 10 steps are to be done in your head, away from the piano.
 You can hum, conduct, wave you arms or whatever you like but not play anything yet.

 I ask my students to tell me (“the story”) about everything they see in the score starting at the beginning of the staff:

-You also need to see what notes are being altered in this tonality with sharps or flats.
+- You need to see what notes are being altered in this tonality with sharps and flats.
 Scan the score quickly to see where notes that are being raised or lowered with the key signature are hiding.

 See how the melody moves.
 Do the notes move with steps, skips and/ or repeats?
 If it moves with skips, how big?
 What intervals do you see?

-For singers and anyone playing a wind instrument this will also give you an idea on how fast you need to play.
-Since you have to breathe, a phrase can’t go on forever!
+- Singers and anyone playing a wind instrument would also get an idea on how fast they'd need to play.
+Since they have to breathe, a phrase couldn't go on forever!

-Is the piece played staccato or legato?
+Should the piece be played staccato or legato?
 Are there any places where you need to use any other articulation like portato, or detached notes?

 Even if the speed of a piece you play prim a’ vista should always be very much slower than the proper tempo, the tempo marking also gives you an idea about the overall character of a piece.